Financial Aid and Coursework

 For PHEAA Grant purposes, ESL courses count as remedial courses.

 Certain programs or courses do not meet the U.S. Department of Education requirements for financial aid eligibility.
+Students who apply for financial aid and are registered in an ineligible program receive notice through MyHACC.
 Some of these programs include:

 - Advanced Registered Programs (Respiratory Therapist, Dental Hygiene and Radiologic Technology)